-Response to Emergencies within the Province of Ontario is based on a "tiered" approach, with the area municipalities responsible for providing the first level of response.
-The Region automatically provides assistance to the affected municipality through the provision of support from York Regional Police and Emergency Medical Services.
-Municipalities may request the services of the Department of Community and Health Services.
+Response to Emergencies within the Province of Ontario is based on a "tiered" approach, with local cities and towns responsible for providing the first level of response.
+York Region automatically provides assistance to the affected municipality through the provision of support from York Regional Police, and Paramedic Services.
+Municipalities may also request the services of the Departments of Community and Health, Environmental and Transportation Services.
 During a local emergency each of these agencies may provide personnel who serve as members of the local Municipality Emergency Control Groups.

-On declaration of a municipal emergency in one of the area municipalities, the Region will normally implement its own Emergency Plan by opening up the REOC with a skeletal staff.
-In addition to the support noted above, the Region will be prepared to provide additional support as requested by the Mayor of the affected municipality.
-This request would be made to the Head of Regional Council.
+On declaration of a municipal emergency in one of the local cities and towns, the Region will normally implement its own Emergency Plan by activating the REOC (to level 1 or 2) with a skeletal staff.
+In addition to the support noted above, York Region will be prepared to provide additional support as requested by the Mayor or designate of the affected municipality.
+This request would be made to the Chairperson of York Regional Council.